 - The Electric Tale of Pikachu: After the Black Fog chooses to self-destruct rather than let Ash capture it, Sabrina sheds tears for it, remarking that even though she's hated the Black Fog for years for killing all of her Pokemon, she just can't help but feel sorry for it.

-- InuYasha: After Kanna dies as part of her final mission from Naraku, Kagome sheds tears for her, having realized that Kanna truly did have emotions and didn't want to die.
+- InuYasha: After Kanna dies as part of her final mission from Naraku, Kagome cries for her, having realized that Kanna truly did have emotions and didn't want to die.

 - In Scott Pilgrim, this is materialized as the Power of Understanding.